wronah/to-do-list/README.md

 # learning-react
-Repository for my start learning react with supabase project before participating in Kościuszkon II.
+Repository for my start learning react with supabase to do list project before participating in Kościuszkon II.

+## Technologies:
+ - React
+ - Supabase
+ - Shadcn-ui